jamesjavanyc/cse210Final/readme.txt

-title:Greedy
+title:Final
+description: This is a plane combat game.
+            When you hit on the other plane, you lose a life point.
+            When you hit an enemy with bullet, you win one score point.
-description:Greed is a game in which the player seeks to gather as many falling gems as possible.
-The game continues as long as the player wants more! project structure: This project is in 4 parts, controller, infra, model, view。 All the code is in the github folder
+            When you hit the alies with bullet, you lose one score point. project structure: This project is in 5 parts, controller, infra, model, view.
     The main.py is the client for customers controller package, including the controller of the game and the game.py which assumbled all the other parts in the game
     infra: the basic tool which organize the color and piont in the game
-    model: it includes all the models for the game, like rock, player and star view, including the interaction between game and player, control the keyboard and video service.
+    model: it includes all the models for the game, like rock, player and star
+    view: including the interaction between game and player, control the keyboard and video service.
-exceeding: The class player use a simple observer that could control the game when the score is below 0, the object could inform the game to stop. required software: Python 3, Raylib
+    script: including the action that appears in the game required software: Python 3, Raylib
 developer: Junzhou Liu a3477075861@gmail.com